Back in September of this year we tragically lost one of our beloved cats to cancer. It was heart breaking made worse by the unexpectedness of it.

 We chose to have a casket and selected one that stepped away from the sense of “casket”.
 It was a black wooden casket in the shape of a sleeping cat.
 A plate is on the base that simply states “Our Lucky”.

 This casket sits atop the microwave.
-The reason for that is it was one of the many strange places we found this cat when he lived with us.
-He decided that sleeping on top of the microwave was the best place for a time and he was so beautiful and had the softest meow we just didn’t have the heart to stop him.
+The reason for this is it was one of the many strange places we found Lucky liked to sit.
+He decided that sleeping on top of the microwave was the best place for a time and he was so beautiful and had the softest meow we just didn’t have the heart to stop him (unless we wanted to use the microwave).

 I found this helped, keeping things in one location that I could go to when I needed to.
 A Keepsake box is perfect for storing your animal’s favourite toys, their collar and tags, their leash, a snip of their fur or a discarded feather or shed skin (if the animal was a snake that is).